There will be three main workshops associated with the unit, for which attendance is mandatory:

 You will be working within the premises of the partner organisation.
 Compliance with standard Work Health and Safety (WHS, sometimes also called Occupational Health & Safety, or OH&S) practice is expected.
 This includes wearing appropriate clothing and footwear (e.g. covered shoes), and following all workplace rules as defined by the Partner.
 If you are unsure of these rules, ask your supervisors.

 Not applicable, but project supervisors may recommend relevant readings.

-Students spend around 10 days within the host organisation, plus the 4-day field trip.
+Students spend around 100 hours working within the host organisation.
 This time should be used effectively in the pursuit of the objectives identified by the partner supervisor and unit learning outcomes.
 A clear understanding of the project objectives and appropriate planning will facilitate progress towards the project objectives.
-Students are expected to regularly graph and analyse their results (if appropriate), and keep comprehensive and up-to-date records in their lab-books.
-The Partner and University supervisor/mentor will review the research plan and lab-books to ensure good practise in this respect.
-Students are also expected to maintain a work diary that captures other project related reading and reflective analysis undertaken by the student.
+Students are expected to regularly graph and analyse their results (if appropriate), and keep comprehensive and up-to-date records.
+The host supervisor and University mentor will review the records to ensure good practice in this respect.